Click the + icons to expand sections below.

 The Academic Advising Program is designed to help enhance students' experiences at Wade College by providing academic support throughout the program.
 Academic Advisors are available to provide resources, key information, and guidance to assist in degree completion.
-The President, Executive Vice-President, and Director of Academic and Student Affairs serve as Academic Advisors.
+The President, Executive Vice-President, and Dean of Academic and Student Affairs serve as Academic Advisors.
 Students may meet with Academic Advisors to discuss scheduling, curriculum, grades, college policies, and other college-related issues.

 College Preparation Courses

 To assess student needs in the areas of mathematics and written communication skills, all students are required to take placement exams via the College Board's ACCUPLACER exams; such exams will assess the skills and abilities of students to determine whether they should be placed in either or both of the college preparation courses offered at Wade College.
 Upon acceptance and enrollment, but prior to registering for classes, all students will sit for the two placement exams-administered on campus and overseen by college administration.
 The student will be required to schedule an appointment for testing with the Office of Admissions upon enrollment.

 All students who score below a predetermined benchmark score on the College Board's ACCUPLACER placement exams will be placed in DMAT 0075 Fundamentals of Mathematics and/or DCOM 0095 Fundamentals of Composition, as appropriate.
 College preparation courses in mathematics and English composition will serve as prerequisites for the college-level courses: MATH 1332 Contemporary Mathematics I and ENGL 1301 Composition I courses, respectively; consequently, successful completion of mandated preparation courses is required for those students whose placement scores determine need.

 Supplemental Instruction Laboratories